fawazahmed0/quran-api/CONTRIBUTING.md

     `node apiscript.js search "String To be Searched"`

-It can take multiple argument example:
+It can take multiple arguments example:

     `node apiscript.js search "String To be Searched" "String2 To be Searched" `

 ### Deleting Translation: